chaitanya-t/irRemoteClient/README.md

 <br>
 <br>
 <h3>Deployment</h3><br>
 Once Installation is done, create a systemctl daemon for starting the nodejs server on boot.
 <br><br>
 <h3>Built With</h3><br>
 Node.js
 <br><br>
 <h3>License</h3><br>
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the <a href="https://github.com/iotwale/irRemoteClient/blob/master/LICENSE.md">LICENSE.md</a> file for details